2ndofIcarus/MTA-DayZ-Asia/README.md

 Installation Guide.

-Copy [Mode] and paste into resource folder.
+Copy the entire folder and paste into resource folder.
 Copy ACL and MTAserver to deathmatch folder and your Done!

 Alternatively.